SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.4.md

 In some cases, the SLNet process would leak memory when logging was enabled or disabled.

-#### DataMiner Cube: “Spectrum settings:” label incorrectly displayed on “Advanced element set­tings” pane of element without Spectrum Analyzer settings \[ID_24956\]
+#### DataMiner Cube: “Spectrum settings:” label incorrectly displayed on “Advanced element settings” pane of element without Spectrum Analyzer settings \[ID_24956\]

 When editing an element without any Spectrum Analyzer settings, in some cases, when you opened the *Advanced element settings* pane, a “Spectrum settings:” label would incorrectly be displayed at the bottom of the pane.